iPSCs (induced pluripotent stem cells)

 DEiPSC (induzierte pluripotente Stammzellen)

-Induced pluripotent stem cells (iPSCs) are adult somatic cells reprogrammed into a pluripotent state using factors such as OSKM (Oct4, Sox2, Klf4, c-Myc), capable of differentiating into any cell type of the body.
-They bypass the ethical concerns of embryonic stem cells and enable patient-specific disease modeling, drug screening, and autologous cell therapies.
-In aging research, iPSCs reset many epigenetic age markers, though epigenetic resetting is often incomplete and iPSCs can retain partial donor-cell epigenetic memory, providing a powerful platform to study and reverse cellular aging.
+Induced pluripotent stem cells (iPSCs) are adult body cells reprogrammed back into a flexible, pluripotent state.
+Researchers do it with factors called OSKM (Oct4, Sox2, Klf4, c-Myc).
+From there, iPSCs can become any cell type in your body.
+They sidestep the ethical concerns of embryonic stem cells.
+And they enable patient-specific disease models, drug screening, and your-own-cell (autologous) therapies.
+In aging research, reprogramming resets many epigenetic age markers.
+But that reset is often incomplete, and iPSCs can keep some of the donor cell's epigenetic memory.
+Even so, they give a powerful platform to study, and to reverse, cellular aging.

 Sources